Megan Driscoll – Online and Off

 I undertook the data visualizations that make up the core of this project in order to begin to organize this history and to better understand how participation in these networks helped to structure and define early internet art.
 The essay establishes the historical field and provides essential context for understanding the visualizations; the map and timeline allow you to zoom in on the individual lists, centers, and events, or zoom out to look for temporal or geographical patterns.
 The timeline tracks the interplay between on- and offline networks over time, including the shift from early technologies like the BBSes toward web-based applications like the Listservs, which is tied temporally to a significant rise in general internet use as well as the number of people making internet art.
 The map highlights the different factors that contributed to the persistence of locational specificity in spite of claims for the internet’s globalizing effects; as you can immediately see, the popular notion that Europe dominated 1990s internet art is supported by the map, as is the relative importance of regions in the United States that also dominated other areas of contemporary art (New York, California).

 The simplest way to use the timeline is to click on the arrows on either side of the current slide to move forward and back one slide at a time; this preserves the limited narrative progression in the descriptions.
 You can also hover your mouse over the gray timeline beneath the slides to scroll horizontally and click on any individual item.
 Note that the timeline contains information on all of the key elements of the essay—BBSes, web-based lists, media arts centers/labs, and meet-ups—whereas the map excludes the web-based lists because the concept of local geography becomes meaningless in that context (the geography of the users was typically international, the geography of the creators could easily be spread across multiple locales, etc.).
 To use the map, click on any individual point to view an information pop-up; the BBSes are represented by black points, the media centers are purple points, and the meet-ups are blue points.
 A navigation bar at the top left of the map allows you to zoom in or out on any area or click on the home icon to be returned to the full map view.
 And there are useful navigation tools at the top of the pop-ups allowing you to skip to the next item in this area, expand the pop-up, or close the pop-up.
+You may need to zoom out and click and hold the map to move the view in order to see points in South America, Asia, and Australia.

 1 Of course, financial, technical, and infrastructural limitations meant that the effects of local context persisted in spite of claims that the world was entering a new era of digital globalization, and these effects often reinforced existing political and economic imbalances.
 For an important critique of the utopian claims surrounding the internet and globalization, see Jonathan Crary, “Critical Reflections,” Artforum International 32, no. 6 (February 1994): 58.